Technoplatz/bi/README.md

 - **Dedicated**.
 Runs on your own cloud.
 Not shared.
 - **Self Service**.
 Management of your data is now totally under your control.
 - **Platform Independent**.
 It can be installed on Windows, Linux or Mac.
+- **Open Source**.
+Everyone can review the codes and learn from them a lot.
 - **Flexible**.
 It has the sweet smell of JSON data structure.
 - **Scalable**.
 Starts small and grows as needed.
 - **Data Sciences Ready**.
 Accessible from other BI tools and Excel.
 - **ISO Friendly**.
 Empowers the **ISO 27001** certification process, not a stopper.

-### Open Source
+### Used Technologies

-Technoplatz BI is built on the leading open source information technologies.
-Everyone can review the codes and learn from them a lot.
+Technoplatz BI is powered by the leading open source information technologies;

 - [Docker Compose](#https://docs.docker.com/compose/) \
-<sup>A tool developed to help define and share multi-container applications.</sup>
+<span style="font-size: small;">A tool developed to help define and share multi-container applications.</span>
 - [MongoDB](#https://www.mongodb.com) \
-<sup>A document database used to build highly available and scalable internet applications.</sup>
+<span style="font-size: small;">A document database used to build highly available and scalable internet applications.</span>
 - [Python](#https://www.python.org) \
-<sup>A high-level programming language supports multiple paradigms.</sup>
+<span style="font-size: small;">A high-level programming language supports multiple paradigms.</span>
 - [Pandas](#https://pandas.pydata.org) \
-<sup>An open source data analysis and manipulation tool built on top of the Python language.</sup>
+<span style="font-size: small;">An open source data analysis and manipulation tool built on top of the Python language.</span>
 - [Ionic Angular TS](#https://ionicframework.com) \
-<sup>A framework for building cross-platform client applications using HTML and TypeScript.</sup>
+<span style="font-size: small;">A framework for building cross-platform client applications using HTML and TypeScript.</span>
 - [GitHub](#https://github.com) \
-<sup>The leading version control system designed to handle CI/CD.</sup>
+<span style="font-size: small;">The leading version control system designed to handle CI/CD.</span>

 ## Installation